 The Sussex chicken is an alert but docile breed that can adapt to any surrounding easily.
 They are good foragers.
 Whilst they are quite happy to be free range, they will also be fine if kept in a confined space.
 They can occasionally but not very often go broody.
 The speckled is the most likely of the breed to do this.

 The colours found in Sussex chickens are brown buff, light red, speckled, silver and white.
 The Sussex chicken whatever its colour should be graceful.
 The eyes are red in the darker varieties but are orange in the lighter ones.
 They have a medium sized single comb.
 The earlobes are red and the legs and skin are white in every variety.
 The brown and red varieties are rare now with the other colours being quite common.Tweet

-Please Note: All Chickens listed here are for collection only.
-They cannot be delivered by the Seller or by Omlet.
-Once you have purchased the Chickens you will be emailed the Seller's contact address details.
+Please note: All chickens listed here are for collection only.
+They cannot be delivered by the seller or by Omlet.
+The seller will send you their contact details to arrange payment and collection.

 Telephone: 01569 766775

 Telephone: 01364 653182